Agriculture in the United States: Livestock

 Goats, horses, turkeys and bees are also raised, though in lesser quantities.
 Inventory data is not as readily available as for the major industries.
 For the three major goat-producing states—Arizona, New Mexico, and Texas—there were 1.2 million goats at the end of 2002.
 There were 5.3 million horses in the United States at the end of 1998.
 There were 2.5 million colonies of bees at the end of 2005.

 Farm type or majority enterprise type

+A farm at the base of Catoctin Mountain between Thurmont and Emmitsburg, Maryland with a visible silo, indicating grain.

 Farm type is based on which commodities are the majority crops grown on a farm.
 Nine common types include: